SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 1. You will receive a question if you want to trust this app.
 Confirm this by selecting **Trust It**

-# The Azure Storage Queue
+# Creating the Azure Storage Queue
 We start with creating the Azure Storage Queue first

 1. Navigate to the Azure portal at https://portal.azure.com